 Children of all ages are welcomed on this small group tour travelling in a small private group of 6 people at most, starting and ending in Nairobi.
 This is the ultimate Kenya Wildlife Safari exploring a diversity of world-class game parks, including the famous Masai Mara, Samburu National Park, Lake Nakuru, Amboseli, and Tsavo West.

 Travel through incredible African scenery, from the Great Rift Valley to open savannah plains and views of Africa's tallest mountain, Mt.
 Kilimanjaro.
 Apart from Masai Mara, highlights include viewing hippos swimming beneath the surface of the water from the underwater viewing chamber at Tsavo West National Park.
 Stay in an authentic tented safari camp inside Amboseli Park near the Tanzania border that has fantastic views of Mount Kilimanjaro in the distance.
-Visit Sweetwater's game ranch near Mount Kenya that is a chimpanzee rehabilitation sanctuary.
+Visit Sweetwater's Game Ranch near Mount Kenya which is a chimpanzee rehabilitation sanctuary.
 The Samburu area is also home to interesting people with a rich indigenous heritage.
 At Lake Nakuru, get the chance to see one of the largest concentrations of white and black rhinos in the country, together with vast flocks of flamingos and other birds.

 Tour Length — 7 days

 The tour begins and ends in Arusha, the gateway to Tanzania's Northern Safari Circuit.
-This is a small group tour, travelling with 6 people at most and staying at a combination of private tented camps and well-selected safari lodges.
+This is a small group tour, travelling with 12 people at most and staying at a combination of tented camps and well-selected safari lodges.
 The itinerary may have some long travelling days, so we would not recommend this trip for children under the age of 6 years.

 Tour Length — 4 days